 Nova Scotia requires all mineral license holders – in Cumberland County and elsewhere – comply with the requirements of the Mineral Resources Act and the Environment Act, as well as all other relevant Acts and regulations (e.g., possibly including but not limited to the Fisheries Act and Species at Risk Act).
 In addition, exploration companies may be required to comply with management strategies contained within municipal source water protection plans.

 Nova Scotia Environment compliance officers will investigate allegations of non-compliance with the Environment Act and Mineral Resources Act on exploration projects.
-In addition, companies exploring on Crown land will be subject to any terms and conditions as established by Lands and Forestry’s Integrated Resource Management process.
+In addition, companies exploring on Crown land will be subject to any terms and conditions as established by Natural Resources and Renewables’s Integrated Resource Management process.
 Private land owners may establish their own, terms and conditions on mineral exploration license holders, as a condition to receiving permission to access land.

 Rocks in the Warwick Mountain study area do not present a significant concern for acid rock drainage (ARD).
 ARD is a naturally occurring phenomenon.
 It occurs when rocks containing sulphide minerals (pyrite, for example) are exposed to oxygen and water.
 ARD is not to be confused with acid mine drainage (AMD), which occurs when acid emanates from mine waste rock and tailings.